schrotie/quary/demo/helloFramework/README.md

 [Content] [Previous] [Next]

 # Hello Framework!
-In the [previous] tutorial we have learned web components basics, [here] we will explore a couple of ShadowQuery features.
+In the [previous] tutorial we have learned web components basics, [here] we will explore a couple of Quary features.

 Play with the "Hello Framework!" demo at [codepen].